Trentan/IngAusOfxFixWin/README.md

      Split Memo fields into Name and Memo if they contain " - " (space-dash-space).
 Default is `true` (ticked).

-     In OFX files as exported from SUNCORP Australia, each transaction contains only a `<MEMO>` field but no `<NAME>` field.
+     In OFX files as exported from Australia, each transaction contains only a `<MEMO>` field but no `<NAME>` field.
 If GnuCash imports such a transaction, it loads the MEMO data into both transaction Description, and Memo for the the bank account split.
-     If this checkbox is ticked, and there is no `<NAME>` field in the transaction, and `<MEMO>` contains at least 1 " - ", SuncorpAusOfxFix will output text before the first " - " into `<NAME>` and text after the first " - " into `<MEMO>`.
+     If this checkbox is ticked, and there is no `<NAME>` field in the transaction, and `<MEMO>` contains at least 1 " - ", OfxFix will output text before the first " - " into `<NAME>` and text after the first " - " into `<MEMO>`.
 GnuCash will then load `<NAME>` into transaction Description and `<MEMO>` into Memo for the bank account split.
 As well as making the display